Chirag-12345/Brain-Teaser/README.md

 # Brain-Teaser
 It is a brain teaser app.
 Tech stack used is HTML, CSS and Javascript

-The Faetures of the game are following:
+The Features of the game are following:
 1. It consists of ten questionds
 2. For each question, user have 30 seconds to answer
 3. Each question have four options, among which one is correct